 WIOA Youth funds are targeted at young people who are in-school and out-of-school, to assist them in their career and educational development.
 At least 75% of funds must be used for out-of-school youth.
 The types of services funded include training and youth development programs for young people who have left school, as well as after-school services and employment supports for young people still in school.
 Young people with disabilities are highly eligible for these services.
-All youth with disabilities, ages 16 to 24 who are not attending school, are eligible for out-of-school services.
-Youth with disabilities up to age of 21 are eligible for in-school services if they are low-income or meet other eligibility criteria.
+All youth with disabilities, ages 16 to 24 who are not attending school, are eligible for out-of-school services if they are low-income or meet other eligibility criteria.